qiskit-community/qiskit-alt/README.md

     * Regarding different types of integers, `Int64`, `Int32`, etc.; one would, idiomatically, with little consideration, use a parametric type, possibly constrained by the supertype `Integer`.
-    * Standard Julia arrays and all kinds of exotic arrays use the same set of integer types, so the issue of supporting different numerical packages, GPUs, AD, etc. would not arise.
+    * Standard Julia arrays and all kinds of exotic arrays use the same set of integer types, so the issue of supporting different numerical packages, GPUs, AD, etc. in this context would not arise.
     * because of compilation and inlining, the check would take, rather than microseconds, strictly no time; it would be elided.
     * So, compared to the Python solution, the code would be far more generic, take far less engineering effort (none), and be far more efficient.